PX4/NuttX/misc/buildroot/configs/README.txt

 arm-defconfig
 	Builds an ARM toolchain using gcc 3.4.5

+arm7tdmi-defconfig-4.2.4
 arm920t-defconfig-4.2.4
 arm926t-defconfig-4.2.4
 	Builds an ARM toolchain using gcc 4.2.4.
 This configuration builds both gcc and g++.
-There are two versions: one for arm920t (armv4t) and arm926t (arv5t) because of differences in the way that soft floating is handled in these two architectures.
+There are thred versions: one for arm7tdmi (armv4t) , arm920t (armv4t) and arm926t (arv5t) because of differences in the way that soft floating is handled in between the armv4t and arm5t architectures.

-	NOTE: At present, there are issues with some of the binutils programs (arm-elf-objcopy in particular) that cause Floating point exceptions when trying to build NuttX.
-This is probably due to improperly positioned sections and can probably fixed by changing the architectures .ldscript file.
+	NOTE: At present, there are issues with some of the binutils programs (arm-elf-objcopy in particular) that cause Floating point exceptions when trying to build NuttX on certain platforms, specifically, those that execute from FLASH and use arm-elf-objcopy to relocate the .data section into flash.
+This bug is probably due to improperly positioned sections and can probably fixed by changing the architecture's ld.script file.

 cortexm3-defconfig-4.3.3
 	Builds an ARM toolchain for the Cortex-M3 using gcc 4.3.3.